wmyw96/high-dimensions-stats-notes/README.md

-# Notes and Solutions for Textbook 'High-dimensional Statistics: An Asymptotical View'
+# Notes and Solutions for Textbook 'High-dimensional Statistics: A Non-Asymptotical View'